What is Zyprexa (Olanzapine) Used For?

 A note about choosing health care professionals to work with: there have been cases reported on health forums and social media sites such as going to the hospital with severe withdrawals from antipsychotic medication, but finding out that prescription medication withdrawals are often not recognized by emergency or other doctors.
 It is indeed unfortunate that medical school training does not include how to recognize withdrawal symptoms and how to help a person come off a potent drug such as Zyprexa.
 This can lead to such heartbreaking horror stories as the person being told they are imagining things, and just sending them home to suffer alone.
 We do need to be aware of what we are putting into our bodies, and we also need to know who we can trust and rely on for medical and mental health support.6

 Zyprexa influences multiple types of neurotransmitters and receptors and even after a few weeks of being on Zyprexa, the shock that can ensue when the dose is even gradually reduced can result in some acute and intolerable symptoms that can affect the entire body.

-The often repeated warning, “Never abruptly stop taking antipsychotic medications” applies.
-It is often preferable to do a taper in an inpatient, fully supportive atmosphere, with trained professionals familiar with safe drug tapering, as the discomfort may be too great to bear on your own.
-Unfortunately, many people are forced to stay on the drug just to avoid getting too sick to function at work and cope with every day life.
+The often-repeated warning, “Never abruptly stop taking antipsychotic medications” applies.
+It is much preferable to do a taper in an inpatient, fully supportive atmosphere, with trained professionals familiar with safe drug tapering, as the discomfort may be too great to bear on your own.
+Unfortunately, many people are forced to stay on the drug just to avoid getting too sick to function at work and cope with everyday life.
 Seek help from professionals who are familiar with safe prescription drug tapering.